Willy DeVille Live

 Willy DeVille Live is a live recording of Willy DeVille and the Mink DeVille Band.
 It was recorded on June 16–17, 1993 at The Bottom Line in Greenwich Village, New York City, and in October 1993, at the Olympia Theatre in Paris.
-It was released in Europe on December 1, 1993 in Europe by the French label Fnac Music (the album was not released in the United States).
+It was released in Europe on December 1, 1993 in Europe by the French label Fnac Music (the album was not released in the United States) and re-issued in 2012 under title Live in Paris and New York.

 Willy DeVille Live was dedicated to Steve Douglas, who played saxophone on the first three Mink DeVille albums and produced Le Chat Bleu.
 Douglas died shortly before the album came out.

 Willy DeVille Live reached the number one sales chart position in Spain.

 Track listing

 Unless otherwise noted, all songs by Willy DeVille.